 A change in walls and fences or construction of walls and fences, if along public ways;

 A conspicuous change in the appearance of non-historic buildings subject to view from a public way by additions, reconstruction, alteration, or maintenance involving exterior color changes.”

 At present, all areas of the Historic District are deemed to be primary.
 In addition, all proposed new signage or alterations to signage are required to receive a Certificate of Appropriateness; in general, landscaping, interior changes, and routine maintenance do not require a Certificate of Appropriateness.
-For details, see the full text of the ordinance which, along with the application for a Certificate of Appropriateness, is available at City Hall and at the Area Planning Commission office in the Rush County Courthouse.
+For details, see the full text of the ordinance which, along with the application for a Certificate of Appropriateness, is available at City Center, 330 N. Main Street, Suite 200.
 Both the Historic District section of the zoning ordinance and the application are available in downloadable form below.

-Applications for a Certificate of Appropriateness should be submitted at the Area Planning Commission office, and must be accompanied by a processing fee of $25.
+Applications for a Certificate of Appropriateness should be submitted at the City of Rushville Planning and Zoning Office, and must be accompanied by a processing fee of $25.
 Applications are due back to the City one week before the next scheduled Historic Board meeting.
 The Historic Board must review the application within 30 days after it is filed, and may approve the application, deny it, or grant an extension if necessary.
 The City of Rushville encourages all property owners within the Historic District to familiarize themselves with the provisions of the ordinance before commencing any work.
-Questions regarding the ordinance, application or procedure should be addressed to the Mayor’s Office at 133 West First Street or to the Area Planning Commission office in the Rush County Courthouse.
+Any questions contact City of Rushville Planning & Zoning Office.
+Questions regarding the ordinance, application or procedure should be addressed to the Mayor’s Office at the 330 N. Main Street, Suite 200 or phone number 765-932-3735.

 Preservation/Restoration Web sites: